-- (1) While the public stockholders' investment is in both the Public Shares and the public warrants, for purposes of this table the full investment amount is ascribed to the Public Shares only. - (2) The Sponsor's total investment in the equity of the company, inclusive of the shares of Class B common stock and the Sponsor's \$9,170,000 investment in the Private Placement Warrants, is \$9,194,999.50.
-For purposes of this table, the full investment amount is ascribed to the shares of Class B common stock only. - (3) All shares of Class B common stock held by our Sponsor would automatically convert into shares of Class A common stock upon completion of our initial business combination.
+(1) While the public stockholders' investment is in both the Public Shares and the public warrants, for purposes of this table the full investment amount is ascribed to the Public Shares only.

+- (2) The Sponsor's total investment in the equity of the company, inclusive of the shares of Class B common stock and the Sponsor's \$9,170,000 investment in the Private Placement Warrants, is \$9,195,000. - (3) On March 7, 2023, our Sponsor converted 8,262,500 shares of Class B common stock into shares of Class A common stock upon approval of the Extension Amendment Proposal and Trust Agreement Amendment Proposal.

-Based on these assumptions, each share of Class A common stock would have an implied value of \$8.00 per share upon completion of our initial business combination, representing a 20% decrease from the initial implied value of \$10.00 per Public Share.
-While the implied value of \$8.00 per share of Class A common stock upon completion of our initial business combination would represent a dilution to our public stockholders, this would represent a significant increase in value for our Sponsor relative to the price it paid for each founder share.
-At \$8.00 per share, the 8,112,500 shares of Class A common stock the Sponsor would own upon completion of our initial business combination (after automatic conversion of the Sponsor's shares of Class B common stock) would have an aggregate implied value of \$64,900,000.
-As a result, even if the trading price of our shares of Class A common stock significantly declines, the value of the shares of Class B common stock will be significantly greater than the amount our Sponsor paid to purchase such shares.
+Based on these assumptions, each share of Class A common stock would have an implied value of \$1.83 per share upon completion of our initial business combination, representing an 82% decrease from the initial implied value of \$10.00 per Public Share.
+As a result, even if the trading price of our shares of Class A common stock significantly declines, the value of the shares of Class B common stock may be significantly greater than the amount our Sponsor paid to purchase such shares.
 In addition, our Sponsor could potentially recoup its entire investment in our company even if the trading price of our shares of Class A common stock after the initial business combination is as low as \$1.00 per share.
-As a result, our Sponsor is likely to earn a substantial profit on its investment in us upon disposition of its shares of Class A common stock even if the trading price of our shares of Class A common stock declines after we complete our initial business combination.
+As a result, our Sponsor may earn a substantial profit on its investment in us upon disposition of its shares of Class A common stock even if the trading price of our shares of Class A common stock declines after we complete our initial business combination.
 Our Sponsor may therefore be economically incentivized to complete an initial business combination with a riskier, weaker-performing or less-established target business than would be the case if our Sponsor had paid the same per share price for the shares of Class B common stock as our public stockholders paid for their Public Shares.

-This dilution would increase to the extent that the anti-dilution provisions of the shares of Class B common stock result in the issuance of shares of Class A common stock on a greater than one-to-one basis upon conversion of the shares of Class B common stock at the time of our initial business combination and would become exacerbated to the extent that public stockholders seek redemptions from the trust for their Public Shares.
-In addition, because of the anti-dilution protection in the shares of Class B common stock, any equity or equity-linked securities issued in connection with our initial business combination would be disproportionately dilutive to our shares of Class A common stock.
+This dilution would increase to the extent that public stockholders seek redemptions from the trust for their Public Shares.
+In addition, any equity or equity-linked securities issued in connection with our initial business combination would exacerbate the dilution to our shares of Class A common stock.